Total 202 Questions

 Explanation:

-✅ E. The server is configured to accept incoming connections.
+E. Server configured to accept incoming connections:

 Which two methods are efficient and scalable?
 (Choose two.)